drawable/fluss/examples/step1.md

 And it of course provides all the streams for updates, newItems and removedItems that process, whenever one of these "losses" or "gains" happen.

+This magic has its limits of course.
+If the filter-callback works on the whole array-information by using the index parameter or the array parameter you can easily construct cases where this will not work.

+## Hide the Footer

+When there are no todos we need to hide the footer.

+## Editing todos

 ## Clearing all completed todos

 ## Routing